Last updated July 16, 2021

 Name & Title

-Enter your first and last name, then select “Member” from the drop down menu.
+Enter your name and select your title from the drop down list.

 Review the information you entered in your LLC’s Annual Report and check for any typos or mistakes.

 If you need to make any changes, click the “Edit” buttons to the right of any section.